 Hepatitis C Tests and Test Results: An Overview

-Of course not all doctors do this and I am sure the majority of doctors give a good explanation to their patients however the numbers of people who do not understand what their Hepatitis C test results actually mean is high enough to concern me.
+I receive many enquiries about how to interpret Hep C test results, and I’m happy to help you in understanding your test results.
+Results provided by doctors or specialists are often filled with technical terms that make it difficult for the patient to understand.
+Of course, not all doctors do this and I am sure the majority of doctors give a good explanation to their patients however the numbers of people who do not understand what their Hepatitis C test results actually mean is high enough to concern me.

-Hepatitis C virus (HCV) tests are blood tests that look for the genetic material (RNA) of the Hepatitis C virus OR for the antibodies the body’s immune system makes to try to remove HCV.
+There are two main Hepatitis C virus (HCV) blood tests, those that look for Hep C genetic material, and the Hepatitis C Antibody Test, a simple and cheap test that looks for antibodies in the immune system to try and remove HCV.

 The Liver Function Test